-Zoos play an important role in connecting wild animals living in the forest and people living in the city.
-Our former orangutan breeder from Japan Orangutan Research Center is utilizing the connections to engage in collaborative research with zoos and joint ventures actively.
+Zoos play an important role in connecting wild animals living in the forest with people living in the city.
+Our former orangutan breeder from the Japan Orangutan Research Center is utilizing the connections to engage in collaborative research with zoos and joint ventures actively.

 Let’s Meet the Orangutans!

-The latest information on great apes in Japanese zoos can be found at the Great Ape Information Network.
+The latest information on great apes in Japan zoos can be found at the the Great Ape Information Network.

 How to enjoy at the Zoo

 Have you ever taken a closer look at the orangutans in the zoo?
 It is interesting to look at them briefly, but if you learn some tips on looking at them, you will deeply understand the orangutans better.